Sustainable Development Technology Canada

 Grant in 2019

-Imtex Membranes Corp. is a Canadian company based in Mississauga, specializing in advanced membrane separation technology for the petrochemical and refining sectors.
-Founded in 2007, the company has developed the Permylene™ membrane system, which offers a high-performance, commercially viable alternative to traditional distillation methods for olefin purification and extraction.
-This innovative technology enables efficient separation of gases, specifically olefins and paraffins, contributing to both economic and environmental advancements in the industry.
-Imtex Membranes focuses on deploying its technology rapidly to enhance operational effectiveness in gas separation processes.
+Imtex Membranes Corp. is a Canadian company based in Mississauga, established in 2007, that specializes in advanced membrane separation technology for the petrochemical and refining industries.
+The company has developed the Permylene™ membrane system, which offers a high-performance and commercially viable alternative to traditional distillation methods for the extraction and purification of olefins.
+This innovative technology not only enhances efficiency but also provides substantial economic and environmental benefits, positioning Imtex Membranes as a leader in the field of gas separation.
+Through its focus on olefin/paraffin separation, the company aims to set new standards within the industry.

 Ambyint